This policy applies to business that meet the following criteria.

 Key requirements for Science-Based Targets

-• Offsetting: The use of carbon offsets is not permitted for meeting the reduction targets but can be used to neutralize residual emissions after deep decarbonization.
+• Carbon offsets cannot be counted towards meeting reduction targets but may be used only to neutralize residual emissions after deep decarbonization.

 Compliance timelines